Skip to content

 What is Moost?

-Moost is a TypeScript framework for building HTTP servers, CLI tools, WebSocket apps, and workflow engines.
-If you've used NestJS, the shape will feel familiar — controllers, dependency injection, interceptors, pipes — but without the module ceremony.
-Under the hood, it's powered by Wooks composables.
+Moost is a TypeScript framework with controllers, dependency injection, pipes, and interceptors for HTTP servers, WebSocket apps, CLI tools, and workflow engines.
+If you've used NestJS, the shape will feel familiar, but Moost drops the module ceremony and builds on Wooks for lazy, composable event handling.

 A Quick Look